viamrobotics/docs/docs/try-viam/try-viam-tutorial.md

 ![Screenshot of the component panels on the CONTROL tab of the Try Viam rover.
 None of them are expanded yet so they display as thin rectangles with component names and types shown.](../img/try-viam/control-panel-list.png)

 ### Base control

+The [base component](/components/base) is the platform that the other parts of a mobile robot attach to.

 Click the `viam_base` component to expand the base control pane to reveal the camera feed and driving interfaces.